 During the summer of 1971, just before I turned 30, I was with my husband John and our three young children in the mountains of northern Georgia while he was working with the camera crew of the movie "Deliverance."
 On weekends, some of the cast and crew, and their families would take the rafts out on the river for a little R&R. (See corraboration)

 They filmed on the same part of the Chattooga River we rafted on and, of the eight of us on this particular Sunday afternoon, July 18, 1971, four of us, including John and I, had rafted down this stretch before.

 But the river was different this time.
 The water level was low from several days of no rain; different paths had to be taken through the many rapids we encountered on this 5 hour journey.
-Sometimes it was so low, we had to portage the canoes or take a different path through the rocks and fallen trees.
+Sometimes it was so low, we had to portage the rafts and gear or take a different path through the rocks and fallen trees.

 This was the case at the last set of rapids at Woodall Shoals.
 We couldn’t go around the far right side that we had traversed previously.
 It was either portage 100 yards over the rocks down the riverbank or take our chances with the hydraulic.